ATACMS: Operation

-During Russian invasion of Ukraine
+During the Russo-Ukrainian war (2022–present)

-Starting from October 2023 Ukraine began using the earliest (short-ranged) versions of ATACMS during the Russian invasion of Ukraine.
+Starting from October 2023 Ukraine began using the earliest (short-ranged) versions of ATACMS during the Russo-Ukrainian war.
 These missiles were meant to threaten the Russian-occupied "land corridor" to Crimea in the southern part of Ukraine as well as the vast majority of the Russian-operated air bases in the north of Crimea, which would theoretically complicate Russia's use of attack helicopters from those bases against Ukrainian targets.
 The first recorded Ukrainian ATACMS strikes destroyed numerous Russian Military helicopters on the ground, confirmed by satellite imagery and video from the ground.

 Starting from 19 February 2024 there were rumors about possible near-future use of later (longer-ranged) versions of ATACMS by Ukraine, which were shortly proven correct when an ATACMS missile attack on the Russian-occupied Dzhankoi air base resulted in six main explosions and several reported secondary explosions.
 The base was positioned much further than earlier versions of ATACMS' strike range from Ukraine-controlled territory.
-It was then officially confirmed when U.S. officials revealed Ukraine had already received and deployed the missiles to a combat-ready status a month prior.
+It was then officially confirmed when US officials revealed Ukraine had already received and deployed the missiles to a combat-ready status a month prior.
 These strikes with longer-range ATACMS deeper into Crimea destroyed components of Russian air defense systems, such as launchers part of the S-300 or S-400, along with destroying Russian Military aircraft on the ground, such as two MiG-31 interceptors, confirmed by satellite and ground imagery.

 ATACMS has shown an ability to destroy air defense sites, and was used to destroy an active Russian S-300 or S-400 site.
 Drone footage showed the air defense system launching interceptors before the cluster submunitions of ATACMS impacted, causing numerous detonations of air defense system components such as launchers.